 Well, it is political correctness because somewhere around 2006 and going forward, the narrative became that Islam has to be separated from terrorism.

-that have run into is that during the Bush years, that during the Bush years, we had uh uh I'll call them Muslim Brotherhood affiliates that would show up and they would be influencing our political leadership, both in the Bush administration and in Congress in Capitol Hill.
+So one of the things I'm fond of saying to people who will actually take the time inside the system, politicians, et cetera, that I've run into, is that during the Bush years, that during the Bush years, we had, I'll call them Muslim Brotherhood affiliates that would show up and they would be influencing our political leadership, both in the Bush administration and in Congress in Capitol Hill.

-Yes, it really did start about 2006, and I'm what I call a harbinger.
+Yes, it really did start about 2006.

 I was one of the very first people to encounter this new policy.

-I was actually investigated very formally by my own agency for writing an open source article called uh Green Tide Rising, Hamas Ascends, keeping in mind that Hamas was already a globally designated terrorist organization, but the CIA turned me in, and my own agency, Department of Homeland Security, investigated me for 11 months to find the reason why I wrote that article and claimed that I used classified information to do it.
+But the CIA turned me in, and my own agency, Department of Homeland Security, investigated me for 11 months to find the reason why I wrote that article and claimed that I used classified information to do it.

 So that was the first, and that was in fall of 2006.

-That's gonna be longer than that.
+That's going to be longer than that.

 All right.

-You know what a book just really hooks you and you just can't put it down.
+You know when a book just really hooks you and you just can't put it down?

-Well, with audible, well, you don't have to.
+Well, with Audible, well, you don't have to.

-Discover where Audible Audiobooks can take you.
+Discover where Audible audiobooks can take you.

 Now, maybe it's a book you've been wanting to read for a long time.

-Now Audible has something special for everyone.
+Now, Audible has something special for everyone.

 So download your books or shows on your mobile device and listen anytime, anywhere.

-And with an unmatched selection of audiobooks, original audio shows, news, comedy.
+And with an unmatched selection of audiobooks, original audio shows, news, comedy, Audible is your best source for everyday entertainment.

 The Audible app makes listening a breeze with features like chapter navigation and narration speed control.

-So access your books, your shows anytime, anywhere, right from your smartphone or your tablet.
+So access your books, your shows, anytime, anywhere, right from your smartphone or your tablet.

 Join Audible today and explore the world's leading provider of audio books, all beautifully performed by talented actors and narrators.